 If you need to reach us, staff are monitoring email@example.com or you can call us at 408.249.9596 Monday through Friday, 9am – 5pm, Pacific Time.
 If you contact us after hours, please leave a message and we will reply to you as soon as possible.

-We are moved and grateful by the work of the doctors, nurses and other first responders here and around the world who have courageously stepped into harm’s way to confront this deadly pandemic.
+We are moved by and grateful for the work of the doctors, nurses and other first responders here and around the world who have courageously stepped into harm’s way to confront this deadly pandemic.
 Thank you all for being part of our community.
 We appreciate your patience, understanding, and generosity as we navigate this crisis together.

 All the best to you and your loved ones.